-The Town of Hudson draws its primary water supply from the Dame, Ducharme, and Weinstein wells, located in Litchfield.
-The water is then treated using chlorine for disinfection, pH adjustment and phosphate addition for corrosion control, and iron and manganese sequestration.
-A supplementary source of water is pumped from the Pennichuck reservoir from April though October during peak demand periods.
+The Town of Hudson draws its primary water supply from the Weinstein well, located in Litchfield.
+The water is then treated using chlorine for disinfection, pH adjustment and phosphate addition for corrosion control and iron and manganese sequestration.
+A supplementary source of water is pumped from the Pennichuck water distribution system year-round.
 Water is pumped to three water storage tanks located in Hudson.